odinhubs/capstone-sockshop/readme.md

 * Create a new file called eks-cluster.tf and add the following ref: terraform/eks-cluster.tf

 ## EKS Node Group Setup
-Create a node group to run appplication workloads.
+Create a node group to run application workloads.
 IAM Role: similar to the cluster role, we will create a role that will allow the nodes to access other AWS resources.
 IAM Policy: Attach the AmazonEKSWorkerNodePolicy, AmazonEKS_CNI_Policy policies and AmazonEC2ContainerRegistryReadOnly policy to the role.
 Create a new file called node.tf and add the following ref: terraform/node-group.tf